YouTube SEO: How to Optimize Your Channel for Visibility

 Instead of simply aiming to "grow subscribers," your goal could be to "increase subscriber count by 20% within six months."

 This provides a clear target and time frame for your channel's growth.
-And you can measure your strategy against it.
+And you can measure the performance of your strategy against it.

-Keyword research is the process of discovering and analyzing the search terms that users type into search engines.
-In this case, into the YouTube search bar.
+YouTube keyword research refers to finding and analyzing the search terms that users type into the YouTube search bar.

-The goal is to find keywords that you can realistically rank for (i.e., that have competitors you can compete with) and that have a worthwhile amount of search volume.
+The goal is to find keywords that you can realistically rank for—ones with manageable competition and enough search volume to be worth targeting.

 On the next screen, click “Get started” under “Keywords Research.”